Find Affordable College Courses

 Owosso, MI

-With a ranking of #9, Baker College did quite well on this year’s best value schools for culinary arts students working on their undergraduate certificate.
-Baker College is a small private not-for-profit school located in the town of Owosso.
+Baker College did quite well in this year’s ranking of the best places for culinary arts students to get a undergraduate certificate.
+It came in at #9 on the list.
+Baker College is a small private not-for-profit school located in the distant town of Owosso.

 Read More…